 E. Approval of the Dissertation Proposal

 After passing the General Examination, the tentative Reading Committee will determine whether any modifications are needed in the student’s dissertation proposal.
-When the tentative Reading Committee is satisfied with the proposal, they will sign the first page and file it with the Doctoral Program Office.
-Formal appointment of the Reading Committee is made after an approved dissertation proposal is filed.
+When the tentative Reading Committee is satisfied with the proposal, they will sign the warrant and file it with the Doctoral Program Office.
+Formal appointment of the Reading Committee is made after the warrant is filed.

 VIII.
 FINAL EXAMINATION